advithialva/Smart-Habit-Tracker-Api/README.md

 The application integrates WebSockets to send real-time reminders if the user has not completed their habits.
 Every day at 9:00 AM, users will receive notifications to remind them about any incomplete habits.

+     Reminder: Don't forget to complete your habit - [Habit Name]

  ### WebSocket Server

 Once the WebSocket connection is established, users receive a welcome message:

-    Reminder: Don't forget to complete your habit - [Habit Name]
+    Connected to the Smart Habit Tracker!

 ## Installation